 Even though canceling a credit card can temporarily reduce your credit score by reducing your available credit and the average length of your credit history, it sometimes makes sense to cancel a credit card that no longer serves you.

-Think of it as making room for something better: heftier rewards, no annual fees, even a 0% introductory APR.
+Think of it as making room for something better: heftier rewards, no annual fees, even a 0 percent introductory APR.
 There’s no need to let a card sit dormant in your wallet when you could be carrying something better.
 But how do you cancel a card while minimizing the damage to your credit score?

-Transfer any outstanding balance
+2. Pay or transfer any outstanding balance

-Call or go online to cancel the old credit card
+4. Call or go online to cancel

 Whether you’ve canceled the card by phone or by mail, it’s best to follow up with a certified letter announcing that you have requested to close the account.

-Check your credit report
+5. Check your credit report

 If there’s a mistake, don’t call the credit bureaus.
 Call the customer service number on the back of the card to request they correct the error.
 You may need to follow up with another certified letter.

-Destroy the credit card to prevent fraud
+6. Destroy the credit card